 Despite what "art experts" might tell you, museum-quality artwork can be found in more places than just pretentious art galleries.
 These same "art experts" also say that the only legitimate artwork are pieces that have value on the after-market and that how it looks in your home shouldn't be a consideration factor.
 I personally think that is a myopic point of view and doesn't take the art collector's desires into account.

-Most people looking for art are looking for artwork that will enhance an interior space and make people feel good.
-Owning artwork that looks impressive and has exquisite production value can also do wonders for your social status.
-For these types of art collectors investment value is generally not a top priority.
+Most people looking for art are looking for artwork that they have an emotional connection with and will enhance an interior space.
+Viewing artwork that looks impressive and has exquisite production value can also do wonders for your emotional health and social status.
+For these types of art collectors secondary-market investment value is generally not a top priority.
 One last thought on the topic; you could buy a piece of artwork from an "unknown" artist today and it could be worth more someday.
 Everyone starts from somewhere.
 Van Gogh hardly sold anything during his lifetime and now look at his art reputation.
 More recently, photographer Vivian Maier lived all 83 years of her lifetime without anyone seeing her photography.
 It wasn't until months after her death in 2009 that someone took notice and now she is one of the hottest photography names in the art industry.
 All it takes is one buyer to establish market value.

 The main question you should ask yourself when viewing art is how does it make you feel?
 Let the rest fall where it may.